sky-uk/osprey/README.md

 # Server

+The Osprey server can be configured to provide cluster info to support the population of `kubeconfig` when using a cloud identity provider or to handle authentication.
+When configured with the `--serve-cluster-info-only=true` flag, authentication is disabled.

-The Osprey service will receive the user's credentials and forward them to the OIDC provider (Dex) for authentication.
+If `--serve-cluster-info-only` is disabled or not specified and used as the OIDC provider, the Osprey service will receive the user's credentials and forward them to the OIDC provider (Dex) for authentication.
 On success it will return the token generated by the provider along with additional information about the cluster so that the client can generate the kubectl config file.

 ## Server usage

 ### Serve
 Starts an instance of the osprey server that will listen for authentication requests.
 The configuration is done through the commands flags.
+The server
 ```
     osprey serve --help
 ```

 ## Server configuration

+If Osprey is not being used for authentication and only used to serve cluster info, the required flags are:

+- `apiServerUrl`, the api-server URL to return to the osprey client
+- `serve-cluster-info-only`, set to true to disable authentication and enable the /cluster-info endpoint.

-The following flags require to be the same across the specified components:
+If Osprey is being used for authentication, the following flags require to be the same across the specified components:

 - `environment`, id of the cluster to be used as a client id
   - Dex: registered client `id` (managed via the Dex api or `staticClients`)